What is Google Search Console?

 How to integrate Google Search Console with your WordPress site

-In order to integrate Google Search Console with your WordPress site, you will need to add your website, as well as your website’s sitemap.
-The reason is that the sitemap — which is a generated list of all your content of your website — will allow Google to crawl and index your website far faster than just submitting your website URL alone.
+To integrate Google Search Console with your WordPress site, you will need to add your website, as well as your website’s sitemap.
+The reason is that the sitemap, which is a generated list of all your content on your website, will allow Google to crawl and index your website far faster than just submitting your website URL alone.

-This tutorial will include the both submitting your website’s URL and your sitemap URL so you get a head-start on being crawled by Google.
+This tutorial will include both submitting your website’s URL and your sitemap URL, so you get a head start on being crawled by Google.
 Also, you will need the plugin called Yoast SEO, which will help you with verifying your website and producing a valid sitemap for Google.

 Submitting and verifying your WordPress website with Google Search Console